jwpaine/dreamfriday/readme.md

 ## [dreamfriday.com](https://dreamfriday.com)

-A tiny, multi-tenant, JSON-based CMS for creating and sharing composable UI.
+A tiny, decentralized, multi-tenant, JSON-based CMS for creating and sharing what matters.

+[InterPlanetary File System](https://ipfs.tech) for storing production data [Boolt](https://github.com/etcd-io/bbolt) key-value store for preview data Block chain for authentication
+Go for glue

-The platform's page rendering engine dynamically constructs a component tree by interpreting JSON data stored in PostgreSQL, keyed by domain.
-On request, it retrieves the site's complete topology including pages, elements, attributes, styling, and nested structures, then recursively builds and streams the rendered HTML.
-Styles are aggregated and injected into the document head, with class names generated on the fly to link elements efficiently.
+The platform's page rendering engine dynamically constructs a component tree by interpreting JSON data stored on the  based on the sub-domain requested.
+This JSON data defines the site's complete topology including pages, elements, attributes, styling, and nested structures, and a page rendering engine recursively builds and streams the rendered HTML.
+Styles are aggregated and injected into the document head, with class names generated on the fly.

 ![ALT TEXT](./static/component_chain.png)